As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

 Indeed, we cannot really know – understand the perspective of the other – without decentering ourselves from our own lives, and genuinely try to walk in another person’s shoes.

-As long as we cannot open ourselves fully, express our anxieties and weaknesses without fear of judgement, and map out how they may criss-cross with the sorrows of others, we will never truly know what is like to be someone else or to believe something else.
+As long as we cannot open ourselves fully, express our anxieties and weaknesses without fear of judgment, and map out how they may criss-cross with the sorrows of others, we will never truly know what its like to be someone else or to believe something else.

 We will never be able to trust, for our bond with others will always find itself threatened by the fear that if only they discovered who we truly are, behind our glittering eyes, shining smiles and light-hearted jokes, our tales of wonder, our acts of goodness, perhaps the promise of infinite appreciation and love would easily fade away.